 When individuals picture recovery, they may imagine a few counseling sessions, some time away from the substance of abuse, and maybe a few meditative exercises as all of the effort required to get sober.
-The truth of the matter is that recovery is as complex of a process as addiction is an illness, and there may be complications and bumps on the road ahead.
+The truth of the matter is that recovery is a complex process as addiction is an illness, and there may be complications and bumps on the road ahead.
 One such complication comes in the form of post-addiction depression after sobriety.
 This phase of recovery is different for every patient, but with proper care and awareness, it can be managed and overcome to achieve success in your recovery.

 What Is Post-Addiction Depression?